River Access Points

 44.886192, -72.410939

 These removable wooden steps are located in Westfield on Lane Road.
-Do not to block the road and to use the trail by the gate (not the shortcut down to the steps).
-Park at grassy spot with sign.
+Do not to block the road and to use the trail by the sign leading to the access steps.
+Park at grassy spot designated by the parking sign.

 River Road Access Point Est. 2022